Other Funding Opportunities H2020 online manual

 Article 185 of the Treaty on the Functioning of the European Union (TFEU) enables the EU to participate in research programmes undertaken jointly by several Member States.

-Calls for proposals for these joint research programmes are available on their websites.
+Calls for proposals for these joint research programmes are available on the ERA-LEARN website.

 Article 185 TFEU in the Horizon 2020 Programme